Consdata/kouncil/README.md

         - host: kouncil.kafka.local
           port: 8002
 ```
 This example shows two clusters, named `transaction-cluster` and `kouncil` respectively.
 Each cluster needs to have its name specified.
-After that comes a list of brokers that make up this cluster - each of which consisting of broker's host and port on which it's listening on.
+After that comes a list of brokers that make up this cluster - each of which consisting of the broker's host and port on which it's listening on.

 #### Advanced config - JMX monitoring